LaurentFough/Flashlight-Plugins/README.md

 Plugins for the Spotlight Enhancement app: Flashlight
 - Flightlight by: Nate Parrott (https://github.com/nate-parrott/Flashlight)
-- plugins here by me.
+- - Plugins (here) by me.
-- - 500px search
+-- 500px search
-- - DeviantART search
+-- DeviantART search
-- - more to come
+-- more to come